Aaron98990/ways-of-the-game/reckless.md

 ## Reckless Push

-If the push causes a third person to fall down from the impact, a caution should generally be given to offender.
+If the push causes a third person to fall down from the impact or someone to hit the goalpost, a caution should generally be given to offender.

 [The player pushes their opponent.
 The momentum of the push causes the opponent to run unto a third player causing them to gall.
 The player should be shown a caution for the reckless push.](https://youtu.be/qUwa-YNH-ek)